A Blueprint For Cross-System Homelessness Response & Behavioral Health Innovation: The Safe Options Support Program & CBC Hub Ca is starting in

-Pennsylvania authorized county jails to repurpose millions of dollars originally earmarked for a single addiction medication to now cover a broader range of Food and Drug Administration (FDA)-approved treatments for incarcerated individuals with substance use disorders.
-The change, enacted through the state's 2025-26 budget, allows previously uncommitted funds from a decade-old program to support medications like methadone and buprenorphine (Suboxone) in addition to naltrexone (Vivitrol).
+Pennsylvania authorized county jails to expand allowable uses of millions of dollars previously dedicated to a single addiction medication to now cover a broader range of Food and Drug Administration (FDA)-approved treatments for incarcerated individuals with substance use disorders (SUD).
+The change, enacted through Fiscal Code amendments accompanying the state’s 2025-26 budget, allows previously uncommitted funds and Fiscal Year (FY) 2025-26-appropriated funds from a decade-old program to support medications like methadone and buprenorphine (Suboxone) in addition to naltrexone (Vivitrol).

-The original 2015 program focused exclusively on naltrexone as a non-narcotic option.
-The goal of this one-time expansion authorization is to allow Pennsylvania county jails to provide more comprehensive . . .
+The original 2015 program focused exclusively on naltrexone as a non-narcotic SUD treatment option . . .

 Want To Read More?
 Log In Or Become A Paid Member